-- 1.1 The purpose of this Tree Report is to inform and accompany the development application works at 118 - 130 Epsom Road & 905 South Dowling Street, Zetland - The Site. - 1.2 The report was prepared for Meriton Group to respond to Council's requirements to consider the development impacts on trees located on and around the Site. - 1.3 This report outlines the health and condition of the subject trees, the remaining life expectancy of the trees, identifies any visible defects or other problems, describes which trees require pruning, removal, retention or represent a potential hazard and comments on the impact on these trees in relation to the works proposed.
-The report also provides recommended tree protection measures (Tree Management Plan) to ensure the long-term preservation of the trees to be retained where appropriate. - 1.4 The Site is a commercial site with gardens at Zetland. - 1.5 The trees were identified by ground level Visual Tree Assessment (VTA)1 only in the data collection, taken on 14.4.2022.
+- 1.1 The purpose of this Tree Report is to inform and accompany the development application works at 28 Addison Street, Goulburn - The Site. - 1.2 The report was commissioned by Mr R Jata to respond to Council's requirements to consider the development impacts on trees located on and around the Site. - 1.3 This report outlines the health and condition of the subject trees, the remaining life expectancy of the trees, identifies any visible defects or other problems, describes which trees require pruning, removal, retention or represent a potential hazard and comments on the impact on these trees in relation to the works proposed.
+The report also provides recommended tree protection measures (Tree Management Plan) to ensure the long-term preservation of the trees to be retained where appropriate. - 1.4 The Site is a residential site with gardens at Goulburn. - 1.5 The trees were identified by ground level Visual Tree Assessment (VTA) only in the data collection, taken on 18.5.2023.
 No aerial (climbing) was undertaken. - 1.6 All site photographs were taken by the author at the site.
 All photographs were taken using a digital camera (Canon 7D) with no image enhancement either within the camera or on computer. - 1.7 The subject trees were located on plans supplied.
-The trees have been plotted and can be found on Annexure B Tree Location Plan. - 1.8 The trees were identified and their genus species and common name used.
+The trees have been plotted and can be found on Annexure B - Tree Location Plan. - 1.8 The trees were identified, and their genus species and common name used.
 The trees were identified by the use of data collected and compared to G Burnie, S Forrester et al (1997) Botanica Random House, Milsons Point, NSW, Australia. - 1.9 DBH.
 The Trunk Diameter at Breast Height (1.4 metres above ground level) in centimetres was measured over bark using a metal tape which automatically converts to diameter and assumes a circular trunk cross section. - 1.10 DRB.
 The trunk Diameter above Root Buttress in centimetres was measured over bark using a metal tape which automatically converts to diameter and assumes a circular trunk cross section. - 1.11 Height.
 Estimated overall height in metres. - 1.12 Spread.
-Measured with a metal tape measure and shown in metres. - 1.13 Useful Life Expectancy (ULE)2.A systematic pre-development tree assessment procedure developed by Jeremy Barrell, Hampshire, England.
-It gives a length of time that the Arborist feels a particular tree can be retained with an acceptable level of risk based on the information available at the time of the inspection.
+Measured with a metal tape measure and shown in metres. - 1.13 Useful Life Expectancy (ULE).

+A systematic pre-development tree assessment procedure developed by Jeremy Barrell, Hampshire, England.
+It gives a length of time that the Arborist feels a particular tree can be retained with an acceptable level of risk based on the

+&lt;sup>1 Mattheck, Dr. Clause & Breloer, Helge (1994) - Sixth Edition (2001) The Body Language of Trees information available at the time of the inspection.
 SULE ratings are Long (retainable for 40 years or more with an acceptable level of risk), Medium, (retainable for 16 - 39 years), Short (retainable for 5 - 15 years) and Removal (tree requiring immediate removal due to imminent hazard or absolute unsuitability).